Boggle: Game variants

 Numerous unofficial computer versions and variants of the game are available.
 By 1989, users of MIT's Project Athena competed in the online game mboggle.
 In 2013, Ruzzle, a mobile phone game based on Boggle, topped the most-downloaded iPhone apps chart.
 Other games similar to or influenced by Boggle include Bananagrams, Bookworm, Dropwords, Letterpress, Puzzlage, SpellTower, Word Factory, Wordquest, Word Racer, WordSpot, Word Streak with Friends, WordTwist, and Zip-It.

+Hub Network game show Family Game Night featured a game titled Bounce and Boogie Boggle, which used an electronic 5x5 game.
+Based on Boggle Reinvention, the main difference is that the letters would be displayed on the stage screen, and the players would have to jump on the letters in order to display their choice.
+Despite being part of the TV series, this game did not feature on its video game counterpart Hasbro Family Game Night 4: The Game Show.

 Club and tournament play

 While not as widely institutionally established as Scrabble, several clubs have been established for the purpose of organizing Boggle play.
 Official Boggle clubs exist at a number of educational institutions, including the Dartmouth Union of Bogglers at Dartmouth College, the Western Oregon University Boggle Club, the University of Michigan Boggle Club, Berkeley Boggle Club at the University of California, Berkeley, CCA Boggle Club at Canyon Crest Academy, and Grinnell College Boggle Club.

 Unlike Scrabble, there is no national or international governing or rule-making body for Boggle competition and no official tournament regulations exist.
 When it comes to creating Boggle games for tournament play, most of the time it is done by special software designed to generate completely random and probably fair boards, using words oftentimes pre-selected by the officiating committee.